amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 const getChangeFunc = (change: ValidColumChange): UpdateFn => ...
 ```

-We could take advantage that the `ColumnChange` type has a `type` discriminator field, and write something
+I could take advantage that the `ColumnChange` type has a `type` discriminator field, and write
-like this to obtain the function that will actually do the update:
+a `switch` to obtain the function that will actually do the update:

 ```ts